Kusalb/kusalb.github.io/README.md

-# Kusal Bista — Immersive 3D AI & Data Portfolio
+# Kusal Bista — AI & Data Portfolio

 A zero-build portfolio designed for GitHub Pages.
 It uses semantic HTML, modern CSS and framework-free JavaScript only.